DoraaTV/SlackDiscordLinker/README.md

 - Also you must subscribe to the event [message.channels](https://api.slack.com/events/message.channels) on behalf of users

+- Don't forget to create a file named config.js and replace all data to your own data, tokens, channels id, etc

 - When all done, use :
 > node main.js